Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/basics/object-spawning.md

 `SoftSync` is the default and recommended mode for synchronizing scene objects.

 When using `SoftSync` MLAPI will just synchronize existing scene objects with each other.
-This allows scene objects to be non prefabs and they will not be replaced, thus keeping their serialized data.
+This allows scene objects to be non prefabs and they won't be replaced, thus keeping their serialized data.

 ### PrefabSync